We are breeding cats

 THE BEST START

 and eating kitten food.
 Once they climb out of their playpen they are running around the living room exploring all kinds of new things.
 During the very impressionable ages of 0-7 weeks of age we make sure they get extra attention and like being picked up, playing on their backs with our fingers tickling them, belly rubs all over, and letting them use us as a jungle gym to make sure they are bonding well with people and can adjust to many situations.
 They are all ready to be loved when they go to their new homes!
 We also make sure they are using their litter box consistently before letting them have the run of the house.
-When they start eating we give them an excellent home made diet of raw whole chicken with bones, pork shoulder, beef heart, liver, yogurt and eggs.
-They also have high quality grain free food, dry (Wellness) and canned (Evo) so they get used to them in case you don't want to feed raw.
+When they start eating we give them an excellent home made diet of raw ground turkey, whole chicken with bones, pork shoulder, beef heart, liver, yogurt and eggs.
+They also have high quality food, dry and canned.

 Your kitten should never be de clawed.
 A Grand